Cutter & Buck on Shopify: Premium Golf & Corporate Polos

 - Single-brand premium positioning.
 Cutter & Buck owns the brand, the fabrics, and the silhouettes.
 There is no brand-then-fabric decision tree — only program-then-fabric-family-then-silhouette.
 That makes the storefront simpler to design (no brand pages, no brand filters) but puts the weight on fabric-program merchandising and on a confident brand voice.

 - The catalog leans heavily on knits and outerwear.
 Knits and outerwear together cover around 93% of the catalog (~300 of the ~330 styles).
-Cutter & Buck's customers — country-club pro shops, corporate uniform programs, golf retailers, premium decorators — recognize recycled-fabric programs (Virtue Recycled, Adapt Recycled, Rainier Recycled, Skyline Recycled) the way a corporate buyer recognizes a particular knit weight or a golf buyer recognizes a particular polo fit.
+Cutter & Buck's customers — country-club pro shops, corporate uniform programs, golf retailers, premium decorators — recognize the recycled-fabric programs the way a corporate buyer recognizes a particular knit weight or a golf buyer recognizes a particular polo fit.
 Product titles should preserve the program name; AI⁺ enrichment can wrap SEO-friendly descriptive titles around the program plus the silhouette.

 - Women's sits on the same Cutter & Buck and Clique catalogs.
 The supplier feed encodes women's directly in the style number with an L-prefix (LCB-, LQK-).
 Women's-golf and women's-lifestyle styles (skorts, dresses, crewneck sweatshirts) run inside the same flagship and Clique brand registrations rather than as a separate sub-brand.
 A storefront that imports only the men's line is leaving a meaningful share of the buyer base on the table.